iceshard-engine/coding-style/README.md

 }
 ```

+#### The `noexcept` keyword

+As this is a game engine, we do not want expetions to be used at all, thus it's generally a rule of thumb to mark every engine function as `noexcept` and ensure no exceptions are thrown.

 #### `stdint.h` types `int8_t`, `uint8_t`, `int32_t`, `uint32_t`, ...

-We assume that any compiler compiling the MoonEd project has sensible type sizes, i.e.:
+We assume that any compiler compiling the IceShard project has sensible type sizes, i.e.:

 * `char` = 8 bits
 * `short` = 16 bits